Introduction

 Notes:

-- Weather: really nice days both weekends; cold & sometimes wet mid-week.
+- in March: really nice days both weekends; cold & sometimes wet

-- The drone flown was a DJI Mavic 2 Pro »; 27 min in total.
+- The drone flown was a DJI Mavic 2 Pro »; 74 minutes in total over the three trips.

 GPX tracks of the drone flights may be available if you contact